Skip To Content

 Feature layer

-A type of layer that represents geographic features as individual objects.
-Feature layers support point, line, polygon, multipatch and 3D object types.
+A layer that represents geographic features as individual objects.
+Feature layers support point, line, polygon, multipatch, and 3D object types.

 A feature layer

-A type of layer that is optimized for displaying large amounts of 3D data at different levels of detail.
-Scene layers support point, mesh, point cloud, voxel, building and 3D object types.
+3D layers can be optimized for displaying large amounts of 3D data at different levels of detail.
+Depending on the data source type of 3D Scene Layer (i3s) or 3D tiles, different 3D layer types can be defined.
+3D tiles represent mesh, Gaussian splat or 3D object types, whereas scene layers represent point, mesh, point cloud, voxel, building, and 3D object types.

-Use a scene layer when you want to optimize visualizing large amounts of 3D content across desktop, web, and mobile clients.
+Use 3D layers when you want to optimize visualizing large amounts of 3D content across desktop, web, and mobile clients.

 A scene layer

-The scene layer is the recommended layer type when working with large amounts of 3D data across the ArcGIS system.
-Several types of scene layers are available, tailored to various 3D data sources.
+The 3D layer is recommended when working with large amounts of 3D data across the ArcGIS system.
+Several types of 3D layers are available tailored to various 3D data sources.

 A 3D object scene layer